Six payday loan companies charged with financial fraud

 Protecting yourself from payday loan fraud

 Protecting yourself from payday loan and lender fraud takes just a few extra minutes.
 Be sure to read the full text of any agreement you digitally or physically sign.
-If you are applying for payday loans or any other financing, be sure that the company you are applying for provides a physical address, phone number and responsive customer service.
+If you are requesting payday loans or any other financing, be sure that the company you are requesting provides a physical address, phone number and responsive customer service.